trunk-io/docs/check/configuration/supported/golangci-lint.md

 ## Auto Enabling

-golangci-lint will be auto-enabled if any of the following filetypes are present: *go*
+golangci-lint will be auto-enabled if any *Go* files are present.

 ## Settings